CRITICALWizChess/WizChess/README.txt

 - add .lm and .dic files
 In ~/speech_recognition change init.py to reflect changes

+the .lm amd .dic files used in the final version were named 8590

 There is code gathered from other sources, any borrowed code has had the header comments left intact